PeterBul/skewed-perspective-vortex/README.md

 The lights were oriented as a 2m x 2m x 2m cube.
 The lights have programmed animations and state that changes over time and reacts to an accelerometer which can move a digital entity within the cube.

-The code is collected in a main file to deal with import headaches when using cpp files in arduino/teensy.
+The code is collected in a main file to deal with import-headaches when using cpp files in arduino/teensy.